NEWS

 1. Register via this web form.

-2. The Village will send you a confirmed registration email within one week of approval.
+2. The Village will send you a confirmed registration email within one week of approval, usually on Thursdays.

-3. The confirmation email will also inlcude a link to a short online quiz.
-Pass the quiz and you’ll receive the secret code to unlock the collection container.
+3. The confirmation email will also include a link to a short online quiz.
+Pass the quiz and the landing page has the secret code to unlock the collection container in the municipal parking lot.

-4. If you requested a bucket for your food scraps when you registered, you can pick it up at Village Hall, Mon - Fri, 9 am - 4 pm.
+4. If you requested a bucket for your food scraps when you registered, villagers can pick one up at Village Hall and town residents can pick one up at Town Hall, Mon-Fri, 9am-4pm except for lunch break 12:30-1:30pm.

 HOW IT WORKS